-Materials testing is a respected and established technique which is used to ascertain both the physical and mechanical properties of raw materials and components.
-It can be used to examine almost anything from human hair to steel, ceramics or composite materials.
+Materials testing is a respected and established technique that is used to ascertain both the physical and mechanical properties of raw materials and components.
+It can be used to examine almost anything from human hair to steel, ceramics, or composite materials.

 Common testing capabilities include the following:

 - Deformation Strength